CGI-FR/PIMO/README.md

 ## Examples

-This section will give exemples for every types of mask.
+This section will give examples for every types of mask.

 Please check the [demo folder](demo) for more advanced examples.